 Many transplant recipients can feel different to their friends – especially teenagers.
 The Games help diminish any sense of isolation by allowing them to train and compete in sport with peers who have been through similar experiences – all while under careful medical supervision.
 At the same time, it promotes healthy competition and sportsmanship amongst the children and teenagers.

 Your donations can make a huge difference.
-Help us ensure that more children reach their potential by supporting their families: find out how you can fundraise.
+Help us ensure that more children reach their potential by supporting their families and start fundraising today.